-These criteria are also used as a tie breaker.
-Whenever two applicants have the same priority based on criteria 2-4 then the child who lives the closest to the academy will be given the higher priority.
-In the event that two students live an equal distance from the academy a random ballot, supervised by an independent person, will be held.
+These criteria are also used as a tie-breaker.
+Whenever two applicants have the same priority based on criteria 1, 2, 3, 4 & 5 then the child who lives closest to the academy (As defined in 2.4) will be given the higher priority.
+In the event that two students live an equal distance from the academy, a random ballot supervised by independent person will be held.

+3.5.
 In-year admissions

+- 3.5.1.
 Applications for in-year admissions are considered in the same way as those made at the beginning of the academic year and are dealt with in accordance the local authorities Fair Access Protocol.
-In-year admissions forms can be obtained from the academy.
-Please contact 01782 882200.
+In-year admissions forms can be obtained from [detail how these can be obtained]. - 3.5.2.
 Students included in the Fair Access Protocol will take precedence over those held on the waiting list.
-Once a student has been identified for admission to the academy under the Fair Access Protocol the academy will notify the local authority within seven calendar days of the decision to accept or refuse the student's admission.
+Once a student has been identified for admission to the academy under the Fair Access Protocol the academy will notify the local authority within seven calendar days of the decision to accept or refuse the student's admission. - 3.5.3.
 It the academy refuses entry, the local authority may request a direction from the Education Funding Agency (on behalf of the Secretary of State).
 The academy will set out its reasons for refusal in writing to the local authority within 15 calendar days (for CLA this is reduced to seven calendar days) and may make further representations directly to the EFA (these will be made within seven calendar days).
 The decision of the Secretary of State will be binding upon the academy.

+3.6.
 Unsuccessful applications

-The academy will inform the child's parent if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details.
+- 3.6.1.
+The academy will inform the child's parent if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details. - 3.6.2.
 A child is allowed to be on the academy waiting list while lodging an appeal and the appeal will not affect their position on the list.
 The decision of the appeals panel is binding on the academy.